February 7, 2012 By Dave Rongey ©2007-2012Author - Licensed Electrical Contractor Filed under Outlets, Switched Outlet

 Dave’s Reply:

-Thanks for your electrical question Bart.
+Thanks for your electrical wiring question Bart.

 - Wiring Electrical Outlet for the Home